1. Home

 • 2015 - Google released Project Sunroof to help homeowners decide if rooftop home solar was feasible for their house.

-• 2020 - Experts calculated that it’s less expensive to build a new solar plant than to continue operating an existing coal plant.
+• 2020 - Experts calculated it’s less expensive to build a new solar plant than to continue operating an existing coal plant.

 • 2020 - California required all newly built homes to include solar panels.

-Notable Solar Power "Firsts" in Modern History
+Notable Solar Power Firsts in Modern History

 While solar power technology has been around for thousands of years, some of the most significant developments in the history of solar panels have occurred in recent years.
 Here are a few notable inventions of solar energy: